 Incidentally, I’m not even the type of patient that this conversation was supposed to be about.
 I’m not a chronic pain patient.
 I had a serious and complicated surgery, but one that has a predictable and relatively short-term recovery process.
 When experts talk about the risks of opioid prescriptions, this isn’t the situation they’re usually talking about.
 Yet, as my social worker later suggested, I had gotten caught in the web of Ohio’s new “opioid guidelines.”
 The pendulum has swung in the other direction, and it knocked me on my ass on its way there.

 So, I fully admit that I can’t be impartial about this issue.
 But because I can’t be impartial about it, I’m well-positioned to report on its devastating outcomes.
 I dissociate when I have to return to that hospital.
 I break down bawling in doctors’ offices when they ask me about my experience.
 I’ve lost almost all trust in the medical system that put my cancer into remission and saved my life, because in so doing it gaslit and traumatized me in a way that, unlike cancer itself, was one hundred per cent avoidable.

 And I am so, so lucky compared to others.
 My pain was temporary.

 I see a lot of pundits talking about how to reduce opioid prescriptions and “get people off” opioids.
 These are the wrong questions to be asking.
 Here are some better ones:

 - Is pain a valid medical issue, or is it not?

-- Who is the best authority on a patient’s pain severity—their doctor, a state government, or that patient?
+- Who is the best authority to determine a patient’s pain severity—their doctor, a state government, or the patient?

-- What are the long-term risks and costs of unmanaged chronic pain?
+- What are the long-term risks and costs of unmanaged intolerable pain?